 Lanchonete.org is an artist-led progressive cultural platform focused on how people live and work in, share and survive the contemporary city with the Center of São Paulo as our outlook.
 It gets its name from the ubiquitous lunch counters—convivial, fluorescent-lit, open-walled, laborious, points of commerce—that populate almost every street corner.
-While the platform is quite flexible, accommodating artist residencies, conferences, publications, exhibitions and related activities, each of its members may introduce a special focus based on their own set of interests or concerns.
-In 2016 different members will share what they are working on, as well as pressing issues playing out in the location (or site) of the project.
-In November 2015, the Queer City (Cidade Queer) program was launched and runs through October 2016.
+One of its members, Todd Lanier Lester blogged regularly for Residency Unlimited DIALOGUES over the course of the five-year project.
 The following article first appeared in Borda journal in Portuguese and more recently on the ArtsEverywhere platform of Musagetes.

 Naming a program ‘Queer City’ is an occasion to both admit that we don’t define ‘queer’ or imagine that it means only one thing and to openly ask what a queer urban future might look/feel like?
 Jose Esteban Muñoz begins his book, Cruising Utopia: The Then and There of Queer Futurity (2009), with these words: “Queerness is an aspiration toward the future.
 To be queer is to imagine better possible futures.”